 Melasma

 Melasma is a type of hyperpigmentation most often caused by hormonal changes.
 It is commonly seen in women during pregnancy or when taking birth control pills.
 Melasma usually appears as larger, darker patches on the face, especially on the cheeks, forehead, and upper lip.
-It is traditionally more difficult to treat.
+This condition may require professional treatment, and it is important to seek advice from a licensed practitioner for the most effective management.

 Post-inflammatory Hyperpigmentation (PIH)

 PIH occurs after skin trauma or inflammation, such as acne, burns, or cuts.
-PIH can also be as a result of treatment with certain energy-based devices.
-The skin responds to the injury by producing more melanin, resulting in dark spots where the damage occurred.
+If using energy-based devices to treat PIH, choose a qualified practitioner to minimise the risk of complications such as hyperpigmentation.
 PIH can affect people of all skin tones but tends to be more prominent in darker skin types.

 Age Spots (Solar Lentigines)